 My Shows and Galleries

-Presently my work can be found locally at the Harn Museum of Art on the University of Florida campus, the Artisan's Guild in Downtown Gainiesville, and in my studio at the Sweetwater Print Co-Op.
-Beginning in Fall 2008, I began to travel to art festivals both in Florida and throughout the eastern United States.
+Presently my work can be found locally at the Harn Museum of Art on the University of Florida campus, the Artisan's Guild in Downtown Gainesville, and in my studio in East Gainesville.
+In Fall 2008, I began to travel to art festivals both in Florida and throughout the eastern United States.
 Clicking on the header above will take you to a schedule of my shows and festivals.
 If you join my mailing list, I will let you know if I am coming to a festival near you.
 I look forward to meeting you.

 When I am not painting or doing shows, I am co-authoring numerous children's books with my husband, who teaches at Santa Fe College.
 I am a member of the Society of Children's Book Writers and Illustrators, Sweetwater Print Co-Op, the Gainesville Artisan's Guild Gallery, and co-founder of Nanasui (Seven Waters), a Japanese publishing group focusing on issues for women living abroad.